Prema Tarangalu: Plot

 Orphaned and abused at a very young age, a young boy, Vijay struggles to make a living by slaving day and night, working in the house of a wealthy man named Ranga Rao (Kanta Rao).
-Ranga Rao does not like him.
+Rao does not like Vijay.
 It is later revealed that another orphan had taken advantage of his kindness in the past, hence his animosity.
-Ranga Rao's young daughter Sujata, however, empathizes with the boy and they form a friendship.
+Rao's young daughter Sujata, however, empathizes with the boy and they form a friendship.
 Eventually, he is adopted by a woman (Savitri) who also works for Ranga Rao.
-On the occasion of Sujata's birthday, Vijay who promised to replace one of her dolls which he had broken, steals an expensive doll from a shop to give as a gift.
-However, Ranga Rao refuses to let the boy attend the party and when Vijay breaks into Sujata's room to deliver the doll he is caught and accused of trying to rob the house.
-He and his mother are banished from Ranga Rao's home.
-Shortly thereafter, the mother dies, leaving young Vijay with the responsibility of looking after her daughter.
+On Sujata's birthday, Vijay who promised to replace one of her dolls which he had broken, steals an expensive doll from a shop to give as a gift.
+However, Rao refuses to let the boy attend the party and when Vijay breaks into Sujata's room to deliver the doll he is caught and accused of trying to rob the house.
+He and his mother are banished from the Rao household.
+Shortly thereafter, Vijay's mother dies, leaving him with the responsibility of looking after her daughter.

 As Vijay is crying in the graveyard, a fakir comes to him and asks him to embrace the woes of life and find happiness in sadness, for then he would become the conqueror of fate.
 A grown up Vijay (Krishnam Raju) has amassed a fortune by turning in smuggled goods to the police and receiving the reward payouts.
-With all his wealth, he has managed to build an impressive house for himself along with setting up a profitable business.
+With all his wealth, he has built an impressive house for himself and set up a profitable business.

 Vijay still has not forgotten Sujata (Sujatha) from his childhood.
 She and her father have fallen on hard times, and Vijay is anonymously supporting them.
 Eventually, he gets up the nerve to try to talk to Sujata, but she still believes that he betrayed her family, and she snubs him.
 Vijay is upset by the refusal and becomes a heavy drinker.
 He also visits Jaya Sudha's brothel on a regular basis.
 One night, in the bar Vijay meets up with Kumar (Chiranjeevi) and a friendship, is formed between them when Kumar risks his own life to save Vijay from a bomb blast.
 Vijay introduces Kumar to Ranga Rao and the two begin to work together.